U.S. District Court for the Northern, Central, Eastern and Southern Districts of California

 San Diego State University, B.A

-Jeffrey Farrow is a partner in M&R’s Orange County office.
-From there, he leads the firm’s dynamic Commercial & Business Litigation Practice Group.
+Jeffrey Farrow is a partner in M&R’s Orange County office and the firm’s Trade Secrets, Financial Fraud & Executive Disputes Chair.

 A renowned courtroom lawyer, Jeff has a remarkable string of victories at both the state and federal level.
 He handles sophisticated business, commercial and employment matters spanning a range of industries; insurance, software and technology, manufacturing and distribution, among them.
 In terms of his work in the insurance space, Jeff regularly represents agencies and brokerages in connection with disputes arising from the purchase and sale of product lines and in actions against departing owners for unfair competition and misappropriation of trade secrets.
 Beyond the insurance sector, he is known for his work advising business professionals – including directors and officers of corporations and trade associations – on risk management practices that minimize the need for litigation.